canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 }
 ```

-## Conclusion
+## 7. Conclusion

 You have only scratched the surface of ASP.NET Core.
 You have learned about some of the changes ASP.NET Core has brought.
 But, if you haven't started with ASP.NET Core, go and try it.
 You may be surprise by how things are done now.

+_**UPDATE (Oct 2023)**: I wrote this post back in the day when ASP.NET Core was brand new.
+This is the post I wish I had read back then.
+In recent versions, ASP.NET Core simplified configurations by ditching Startup.cs files.
+All other concepts remain the same._

-> _This post was originally published on [exceptionnotfound.net](https://exceptionnotfound.net/asp-net-core-guide-for-asp-net-framework-developers/) as part of Guest Writer Program.
-I'd like to thank Matthew for the editing of this post._
+_This post was originally published on [exceptionnotfound.net](https://exceptionnotfound.net/asp-net-core-guide-for-asp-net-framework-developers/) as part of Guest Writer Program.
+Thanks Matthew for editing this post._

+For more ASP.NET Core content, read [how to read configuration values]({% post_url 2020-08-21-HowToConfigureValues %}), [how to create a caching layer]({% post_url 2020-06-29-HowToAddACacheLayer %}), and [how to create a CRUD API with Insight.Database]({% post_url 2020-05-01-InsightDatabase %}).

+_Happy coding!_